Frequently Asked Questions

 Per federal rules, tenants are required to provide private information about themselves and the program must protect that data.
 The tenant must also sign the application to request assistance.
 Landlords can support tenants by helping gather the materials they need to apply, providing a paper application, and communicating with tenants about their situation.
 Please review the Landlord Checklist on the Landlord Information page.

-Connect with your Program Administrator by visiting the Additional Assistance page.
+Connect with your Program Administrator by visiting the Tenant Resources page.